 Unlike rooftop solar, you don’t need to own your property to take advantage of community solar (you just need an electric bill!)

-There are 1 active community energy projects from 1 companies in Minnesota.
+There are 6 community solar developers offering 12 active projects in Minnesota.

 Which option is right for you?